 French Proficiency Exams: DELF and DALF

 DELF stands for Diplôme d’études en Langue Française and DALF stands for Diplôme Approfondi de Langue Française.
 These are the official French proficiency exams offered by the CIEP education agency of the French Ministry of Education.
-Testing is offered on a limited basis by approved testing centers and certified examiners (two of our Alliance de Portland teachers are certified).
+Testing is offered on a limited basis by approved testing centers and certified examiners (two of our Alliance de Portland teachers took the certification training).
 Testing in the Portland area is coordinated by Emmanuelle Burk, head of the GIMS Middle School at the French American International School.
-Participation is open to the public; register in advance; fees range from $50 to $100 (for the higher levels).
-Testing is in January and June.
-Email firstname.lastname@example.org or call 503.292.9111, x602 for additional info, or visit the official French site.
+Participation is open to the public; register in advance; the exam costs a couple hundred dollars to take, depending on the level.
+Testing is twice a year.
+Email email@example.com or call 503.292.9111, x602 for additional info, or visit the official French site.